brefrank/election-analysis/README.md

 ## Summary

-Using the code attached, an analysis of the election shows that:
+Using the code attached to this report, an analysis of the election shows that:

 -There were 369,711 votes cast in this congressional election.
 -The candidates were: